.NET Core SDK telemetry

 †The Occurrences column displays the aggregate count of that command's use for that row's metrics that day.

-‡Typically, the Geography column displays the name of a country.
+‡Typically, the Geography column displays the name of a country/region.
 In some cases, the continent of Antarctica appears in this column, either due to researchers using .NET Core in Antarctica or incorrect location data.

 Additional datasets are posted using a standard URL format.
 Replace